cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/02-ssh.md

 objectives:
 - "Establish an SSH connection to the Azure VM using PuTTY."
-- "Configure PuTTY to establish tunnels for VNC, WebVNC, and Jupyter connections"
+- "Configure PuTTY to establish tunnels for VNC, and Jupyter connections"

-keypoints:
-- "`kubectl` is the ruler of GKE"
----

 ## Accessing the VM with SSH